Article 8.11 - Permitted Accessory Uses in All Districts

 .5 Temporary buildings and storage of materials, provided that the use is in conjunction with the construction of a building on the same lot or on an adjacent lot; the temporary uses shall be terminated upon completion of construction.

-.6 Swimming pools located on any site, including single family residential sites, shall be:
+.6 All swimming pools located on any site, including single family residential sites, shall be:

 - Located in a side or rear yard only;

-- Located a minimum of fifteen feet from any property line measured to the water's edge;
+- Located a minimum of ten (10) feet from any property line measured to the water's edge;

 - Completely enclosed by a fence or wall no less than four feet but no more than eight feet in height above grade as measured on the side of the fence or wall which faces away from the swimming pool.
 This fence or wall shall enclose the pool itself and may include any other additional portions of the lot.
 All fence or wall openings into the pool area shall be equipped with a gate that opens outward away from the pool and shall be self-closing and have a self-latching device.